ruslanorucov/Classification-Project/README.md

 # ML Classification-Project
 Real word data science classification project completed using Python

-In this project, I have use the folloeing Machine Learning models:
+In this project, I have use the following Machine Learning models:
 - KNeighborsClassifier
 - Support Vector Machine Classifier
 - Random Forest Classification